 The MIND diet is designed to support brain health throughout a person’s life and prevent Alzheimer’s disease and dementia, but it is also good for the heart and general wellness.
-In a nutshell, this diet encourages increasing the intake of plant-based foods and decreasing saturated fats, sugar and red meat.
-Read more about the MIND diet foods, recipes, and health benefits.
+Read more about the MIND diet.

 What is the MIND Diet?

-The MIND (Mediterranean-DASH Intervention for Neurodegenerative Delay) diet is based on the Mediterranean and DASH (Dietary Approaches to Stop Hypertension) diets, with modifications based on the scientific evidence about the effects of nutrition on brain function [R, R].
+The MIND (Mediterranean-DASH Intervention for Neurodegenerative Delay) diet is based on the Mediterranean and DASH (Dietary Approaches to Stop Hypertension) diets, with modifications based on the scientific evidence about the effects of nutrition on brain function [1, 2].

 The MIND diet vs. Similar Diets

 To better understand how the MIND diet works, we need to take a closer look at the diets it was derived from.
 The Mediterranean diet was designed to support heart health but also protects against chronic diseases such as diabetes and cancer.
 The DASH diet was developed to lower high blood pressure.
 Both diets also improved cognition [3, 4, 5, 6].